hunter-mcguire/Software-Inventories/README.md

 ## Usage

-Each script requires an `apiKey` parameter to authenticate API requests.
+Each script requires an `--apiKey` parameter to authenticate API requests.

+There is also a region `--region` paramater which defaults to 'us-1'.
+Regions:
+* us-1
+* in-1
+* gb-1
+* jp-1
+* de-1
+* au-1
+* ca-1
+* sg-1

-The build_inventories.py script requires either the `--all` or `--computers_csv` parameter to build software inventories..
+The build_inventories.py script & build_inventory_report require either the `--all` or `--computers_csv` parameter to build software inventories and reports.

 Computers CSV:
 <br>